gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-52-typos-and-grammar
+Fix misspelled guaranteed in season view and some grammar in the FAQ

 ## step-51-season-final-table
 The group of 8 in the final table starts after the players that are guareenteed a payout.